PilzDE/pilz_robots/prbt_hardware_support/test/acceptance_tests/acceptancetest_execute_brake_test.md

   1. The robot starts properly and is moveable via Rviz.
   2. Service returns `result: 1`
   3. The brake test is executed for all joints (Multiple *clicks* should be audible).
-     The service responds with result code `0` (for more information run `rosmsg show BrakeTestErrorCodes`).
+     The service responds with `success: True`.
   4. No robot motion is executed.
   5. No brake test is executed.
-The service responds with result code 71 and a descriptive error message.
+The service responds with `success: False` and a descriptive error message.
   6. Service returns `result: -1`